p4zuu/p4zuu.github.io/_posts/2021-02-16-memory-exploration.md

   code execution
 - convert the virtual address into a page frame number
 - call lseek with an offset argument of calculated pfn (multiplied by PAGE_SIZE since write/read call pfn_to_page(offset/PAGE_SIZE), but that's a detail).
-And if we understood the kernel documentation properly, we have `pfn = (virt_address - PAGE_OFFSET) >> PAGE_SHIFT`.
+If we understood the kernel documentation properly, we have `pfn = (virt_address - PAGE_OFFSET) >> PAGE_SHIFT`.
 - call write with our crafted payload, to overwrite to page where our target virtual address is.
 Reminds you that we can only overwrite the whole page, starting from its start address.